Thaw Cheese: A Guide to Safely and Effectively Thawing Your Favorite Dairy Product

 This will help prevent the cheese from drying out and developing freezer burn.
 If the cheese comes in its original packaging, it’s best to keep it in that packaging until you’re ready to use it.

-Related Posts How Long Does It Take to Thaw a Cornish Hen?
+Related Posts How to Thaw Uncrustables Fast

 Freezing Cheese